Quicklist: Types of Exterior House Siding

-Stone still remains on the high end of the material cost spectrum, but there is no denying that it still has a certain aesthetic when applied to the exterior of a house.
-This one utilizes different sized rectangles of stone that matches the texture of the bricked driveway.
+Stone still remains on the high end of the material-cost spectrum, but there is no denying that it still has a certain aesthetic when applied to the exterior of a house.
+This one utilizes different-sized rectangles of stone that matches the texture of the bricked driveway.

-Stucco is an exterior material that has been used to thousands of years.
+Stucco is an exterior material that has been used for thousands of years.
 Traditional stucco is a cement mixture that is added to sand or lime and mixed together to form a paste.
 A galvanized metal screening is installed on the wall before the stucco is spread on it.
 It can be mix to have a fine or coarse texture but is best suited to building with simple geometrics.

 Stucco comes both natural and synthetic.
-The benefits of natural stucco is that it has the ability to “breathe” and allows air and moisture to pass through it.
+The benefits of natural stucco is that it has the ability to ‘breathe’ and allows air and moisture to pass through it.
 Synthetic stucco needs to have a vapor barrier behind it to keep moisture from building up in the walls.
 Stucco is versatile in the fact that it can be used with any other material and creates a blank canvas allowing the other material to stand out more.

 Stucco can also be dyed to any color and, because it can be shaped and textured, can be used to achieve an array of different styles.
-The most common is on a Spanish style villa, such as the one pictured above.
+The most common is on a Spanish-style villa, such as the one pictured above.

-This more European styled use of stucco is familiar to most people.
+This more European-styled use of stucco is familiar to most people.
 Bisecting the stark white stucco, dark wood beams stand out and show off the structure of the house.

 The contrast of golden wood against the white stucco and the black roof creates a striking exterior for the modern contemporary home.
 Stucco’s smooth surface allows the sharp angles of the design to cast interesting shadows, making the house appear even more visually interesting.

 Cement, more often known as fiber cement, is a newer addition to the family of exterior materials but its versatile nature is making it a favorite choice.
-Composed of cement, sand or fly ash, and cellulose fibers it can be made to look like any number of materials, even wood, and has a longer lifespan than other materials.
+Composed of cement, sand or fly ash and cellulose fibers it can be made to look like any number of materials, even wood, and has a longer lifespan than other materials.

-Metal can be formed to fit any form, curve, or shape which makes it a good choice for modern styles.
+Metal can be formed to fit any form, curve or shape which makes it a good choice for modern styles.
 Depending on the style and type of metal you choose, weathering can create stunning color changes over time, but most metals will maintain the factory finish indefinitely.